Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Explicit Explore, Exploit, or Escape algorithm

 \subsubsection{Dynamic programming approaches}

 Dynamic programming (DP) as used in the original $E^3$ provides convergence to the optimal value and a time complexity of $O(S^2T)$.
 In $E^4$, DP cannot be directly applied due to the robust constrained setting.
 There is currently no suitable algorithm for constrained-robust DP.
 We propose two possible approaches but leave a full analysis for further research.
-The first approach starts with constrained DP \citep{Altman1998} and incorporates the uncertainty set in the constraints while the second approach starts with robust DP \citep{Nilim2005,Iyengar2005} and incorporates constraints by reformulating the CMDP as a Lagrangian MDP \citep{Taleghan2018}. \paragraph{Dual linear program} Traditionally, DP in the context of CMDPs \citep{Altman1998} formulates the value function $V(s)$ as the solution to the dynamic programming problem
+The first approach starts with constrained DP \citep{Altman1998} and then incorporates the uncertainty set while the second approach starts with robust DP \citep{Nilim2005,Iyengar2005} and incorporates constraints by reformulating the CMDP as a Lagrangian MDP \citep{Taleghan2018}. \paragraph{Dual linear program} The technique by \cite{Altman1998} goes as follows when applied to a CMDP $\hat{M}_{\mathscr{S}}$, which has transition dynamics $\hat{P}$, constraint-cost function $\hat{c}$, and reward function $\hat{r}$.
+Note that the solution to the unconstrained DP problem